erinmaus/slick/README.md

 * `"touch"`: stops moving as soon as a collision between entities occurs

   ![demo of slick touch respone](./assets/response_touch.gif)
-* `"cross"`: goes through another entity as if it the moving entity is a ghost
+* `"cross"`: goes through another entity as if it the moving entity is a ghost; entities "ghosted" through still be in the `slick.worldQueryResponse`, though they will not contribute to collision resolution.

   ![demo of slick cross respone](./assets/response_cross.gif)